 2. Line a large, rimmed baking sheet with aluminum foil & lightly grease with EVOO.

 3. Trim ends of carrots & peel.
 Diagonally cut the fat end of each carrot into 1/2′ slices & as you approach the thinner end make the slices longer 3/4″ to 1″ at the thinnest part.
+You can also cut the whole carrots in half lengthwise or leave the carrots whole… but you’ll have to increase the roasting time for both cutting methods.

 4. Place carrots in a 2.5 quart bowl & drizzle with 1 Tblsp EVOO & toss till well coated.